Gaston Defferre: Biography

-Defferre was a participant in the last duel in France that took place in 1967 when Defferre insulted René Ribière at the French parliament and was subsequently challenged to a duel fought with swords.
+Defferre was a participant in the last duel in France that took place in 1967 when he insulted René Ribière at the French parliament and was subsequently challenged to a duel fought with swords.
 Defferre yelled ‘Taisez-vous, abruti!‘ (‘Shut up, stupid!’) at Ribière following an argument in the French National Assembly.
 Ribière demanded an apology, Defferre refused, so Ribière demanded satisfaction by duel.
 René Ribière lost the duel, having been wounded twice.
 He escaped relatively uninjured, however.

 In 1969 Defferre was the Socialist candidate once again for the French presidency.
 This time he had the support of ex-Premier Pierre Mendès-France, who would have been Premier again had Defferre been elected.
 But he was soundly defeated, suffering from the polarisation of French politics following the events of May 1968, scoring only 5% of the vote, the lowest ever score for a French Socialist candidate.
 The failure of Defferre prompted the birth of the new Socialist Party (PS) and buried the idea of an alliance with the centre-right.

 Having been the main opponent of Guy Mollet in the party, and leader of the Socialist group in the National Assembly, Defferre helped Mitterrand take the leadership during the Epinay Congress (1971), in spite of his reservations concerning Mitterrand's strategy of an alliance with the Communists.
 Later, when Mitterrand became president, Defferre served as Mitterrand's interior minister from 1981 to 1984.
 He was the architect of the 1982 decentralization reforms.
 Town and Country Planning Minister until 1986, he died in office as Mayor of Marseille.
 His widow, Edmonde Charles-Roux, was president of the literary circle the Académie Goncourt.